lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 ## Other Reserved Commands
 In addition to the `configure` command, which instructs a plugin to dump it's default configuration to standard out, the following commands are reserved:
-* `init` - During startup and reload, the robot will call external plugins with a command argument of `init`.
+* `init` - After starting the connector and on reload, the robot will call external plugins with a command argument of `init`.
 Since all environment variables for the robot are set at that point, it would be possible to e.g. save a robot data structure that could be loaded and used in a cron job.
 * `event` - This command is reserved for future use with e.g. user presence change & channel join/leave events
 * `catchall` - Plugins with `CatchAll: true` will be called for commands directed at the robot that don't match a command plugin.
 Normally these are handled by the compiled-in `help` plugin, but administrators could override that setting and provide their own plugin with `CatchAll: true`.
 Note that having multiple such plugins is probably a bad idea.

 # Using the Terminal Connector
-Interacting with your bot in a chat app might not always be convenient or fast; to simplify testing and plugin development, **Gopherbot** includes a terminal connector, with a sample configuration in the `termcfg` directory.
+Interacting with your bot in a chat app might not always be convenient or fast; to simplify testing and plugin development, **Gopherbot** includes a terminal connector, with a sample configuration in the `cfg/term/` directory.
 You'll want to copy the directory and modify it for your own use (mainly configuring the plugins you're developing), but it can be used by using the `-c <configdir>` option:
 ```
 [./gopherbot]$ go build
-[./gopherbot]$ ./gopherbot -l /tmp/bot.log -c termcfg/
+[./gopherbot]$ ./gopherbot -l /tmp/bot.log -c cfg/term/
 Terminal connector running; Use '|C<channel>' to change channel, or '|U<user>' to change user
 c:general/u:alice -> floyd, info
 c:general/u:alice ->
 general: Here's some information about my running environment:
 The hostname for the server I'm running on is: bot.example.org
 My install directory is: /home/username/go/src/github.com/lnxjedi/gopherbot
-My local configuration directory is: termcfg/
+My local configuration directory is: cfg/term/
 My software version is: Gopherbot v1.0.1-snapshot, commit: (manual build)
 My alias is: ;
 The administrators for this robot are: alice